THEVAPERSGUIDE

 • Auto-draw offers convenience when you don't want to hold a button

-Having both options available means the Inspector adapts to your style rather than forcing you into one method.
+Having both means the Inspector adapts to how you like to vape instead of forcing one method.

 Preheat Function

-Double-click the power button to activate a 1.5-second preheat cycle.
-This gently warms thick oils to improve flow and vapor production.
-Particularly useful in cooler weather or with high-viscosity cartridges that tend to clog.
+Double-click the power button for a 1.5-second preheat cycle.
+This warms thick oils to improve flow and vapor production.
+Useful in cooler weather or with high-viscosity cartridges that clog easily.

 Passthrough Charging

-Unlike many batteries that lock out during charging, the Inspector supports passthrough use.
-Plug in the USB-C cable and continue vaping while the battery charges.
-Convenient for extended sessions without waiting for a full charge.
+Unlike many batteries that lock out while charging, the Inspector supports passthrough use.
+Plug in the USB-C cable and keep vaping.
+Good for extended sessions when you don't want to wait for a full charge.

 Performance